nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/nuxeo-enhanced-viewer-installation.md

     release: nev # to replace by the release name when you have deployed the NEV stack
     component: viewer
 ```

+In a Kubernetes-less setup, you need to configure a DNS record resolving all your previewer hostnames.

 Then you need to configure on the Previewer the environment variables below: